leec94/cissp-notes/2024/domain_notes/1-sec-risk-mgmt.md

       - SOAR to enhance SIEM
       - machine learning for automated creation of malware signatures
     - threat hunting: organized, systematic approach to seek out indicators of compromise on a network using expertise and analytic techniques
+    - Visual, Agile, and Simple Threat (VAST): threat modeling concept that integrates threat and risk mgmt into and Agile programming env on a scalable basis
+    - Damage, Reproducibility, Exploitability, Affected Users, and Discoverability (DREAD): flexible threat rating system based on the answers to 5 main questions about a threat
+    - Process for Attack Simulation and Threat Analysis (PASTA): 7 stage threat modeling methodology
+    - STRIDE: threat categorization scheme by Microsoft
+      - Spoofing
+      - Tampering
+      - Repudiation
+      - Information Disclosure
+      - Denial of Service (DoS)
+      - Elevation of Privilege
+  - Reduction analysis: also known as decomposing the application, system, or environment
+  - 5 key concepts of decomposition
+    - trust bounaries
+    - dataflow paths
+    - input points
+    - privileged operations
+    - details about sec stance and approach
   - Supply Chain Risk Management
     - vendor management life cycle
       - vendor selection